No. The world is not drowning.

 A gradually increasing percentage of people world-wide will accept the reality of climate change, and

-People who had believed that the change is due to natural cause(s) will increasingly blame it on human causes.
+People who had believed that the change is due to natural cause(s) will increasingly accept that it is being caused by human activity.

 Recent global warming is not all caused by human activities.